-Note: Figures for 2015/Q1 are those of January.
+Note: Figures for 2015/Q1 are January-February averages.

 (2) Sales of Apartments

 2. The figure of total apartment sales for 2015/Q1 is the January-February average.
 The term-end stock for 2015/Q1 is that of February.

 Sources: Ministry of Land, Infrastructure, Transport and Tourism, "Statistics on Building Construction Starts," etc.